ssp21/ssp21-spec/ssp21.md

 **Note:** The dh2 and dh3 calculations are reversed for the initiator and responder.

-#### ICF Certificate Mode
+#### Industrial Certificate Mode

 Certificate mode is similar to the pre-shared public key mode.
-Instead of having prior knowledge of the remote party's public static DH key, it is embedded in a certificate that is authenticated by using the public key of a trusted authority.
+Instead of having prior knowledge of the remote party's public static DH key, it is embedded in a certificate that is authenticated using the public key of a trusted authority.
+The calculations of the IKM are identical between the two modes.
+Instead of being empty, the `mode_data` field contains a certificate chain.
-The `input_key_material` procedures are mostly identical with exception that the `mode_data` field must contain a certificate, and the remote static public key (rs_pk) is obtained from that certificate.

-**TODO:** Decide whether to mostly duplicate the produce or find a way define common points with pre-shared public key mode.
+**TODO:** Decide whether to mostly duplicate the prodcedure or find a way define common points with pre-shared public key mode.

 ## Sessions